johnseto/Umbraco-Docker-Workshop/Workshop.md

 ## 3.3 Building the Umbraco Site image, setting a network and running it

-Once the Dockerfile exists, we need to create a configuration which lets the website contianer connect to the database container.
+Once the Dockerfile exists, we need to create a configuration which lets the website container connect to the database container.

 **Action:** Create a copy of the appsettings.Development.json called appsettings.Staging.json, and in that file ensure the connectionstring is set-up to connect to umbdata as a container name.